The not-so-hidden cost of a faraway war

 What he sees is a government now focused on protecting household supplies for its 340 million domestic connections.
 It shows little inclination to listen to stories of people such as him.
 When he passes on the costs by hiking prices, taxes rise proportionately.
 In turn, the consumer pays the base price plus the cascading GST.
 Eventually, demand erodes quietly.

-People such as this eatery owner are beginning to think of this period as an invisible lockdown—only more insidious.
+People such as this eatery owner are beginning to think of this period as if it were an invisible lockdown.
+Only it’s more insidious.
 It contracts the rhythms that sustain India’s vast informal workforce and aspirational middle class.

-Contrast his perspective with someone like Vikram Varma, CEO of Raw & Ruckus, a cloud kitchen in Mumbai.

-But does their quality stand up to scrutiny?
+But does their quality stand to scrutiny?
 Have their volumes dropped sharply?
-“Yes,” says the Andheri restaurateur.
-He is like an anthropologist, watching trends on the street and Varma’s experiments at once.
+“Yes”, says the Andheri restaurateur.
+He is like an anthropologist watching trends on the street and Varma’s experiments at once.
 As of now, the result, he says, is not just inconvenience to consumers, but a spike in the demand-supply gap for blue-collar workers.

 It’s a tough place to be in.